stefanferry/pitrac_rangesession/readme.md

 # PiTrac Range Session – Shot & Image Viewer
+DISCLAIMER: This project relies heavily on LLM generated code and lacks so far sufficient testing and verification.
+Please verifiy data quality by randomly comparing the raw log and image files to the dasboard visualisation.

-This project processes Pitrac data by combining log files, images trough an automated matching logic to create a fully interactive analysis tool.
+This project processes PiTrac shot data by combining the log file and images trough a timestamp matching logic to create a interactive analysis tool.
 It loads shot results from the log file, matches it with captured images, exports the combined dataset as a .pkl database, and provides an interactive dashboard for exploring each shot in detail.

 ---